brandon-debruyn/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
 This is an Assignment for Object Orientated Programming in Year 2 semester 2 written in Java using the [Processing Library](https://processing.org/).
 This is the final project for the module and is all about visual and audio responsiveness.
-I selected the song Victor [Consciousness by Ruiz & Alex Stein](https://www.youtube.com/watch?v=9GETplRhgak) as it has a variety of different beats and soung progression.
+I selected the song Victor [Consciousness by Ruiz & Alex Stein](https://www.youtube.com/watch?v=9GETplRhgak) as it has a variety of different beats and sound progression.

 # Youtubue Video